All Episodes

 One thing this does is confirm that that's what's happening.

-If any of you doubted it, it confirms that Iran and Syria are using their proxy and funneling them arms and uh and other supplies.
+If any of you doubted it, it confirms that Iran and Syria are using their proxy and funneling them arms and other supplies.

 Whatever else, though, Sidney Blumenthal, well-known leftist, well-known Democrat, was a member of the Clinton administration, has just alerted Iran and Syria and Hezbollah to the fact that their activities are being monitored, giving them clear warning to change tactics if they want to remain undetected.

-You asked the question, when what when did the left become so overwhelmed with Bush hatred that they would help terrorists move military supplies into the battlefield so more Israeli civilians can die?
+You ask the question, when did the left become so overwhelmed with Bush hatred that they would help terrorists move military supplies into the battlefield so more Israeli civilians can die?

-Are they so are they so deranged, delusional, and mad, that they hate Bush so much, probably because of the Florida recon.
+Are they so deranged, delusional, and mad that they hate Bush so much, probably because of the Florida reconciliation?

 I guarantee you that's the root of this.